tpgmartin/machine-learning-nanodegree/capstone/report.md

 handwritten sample.
 The model produced will be trained, tested and validated against the supplied dataset.
 The success of the classifier will be measured using the Scikit-Learn metric's module `metrics.accuracy_score`, `metrics.confusion_matrix`.
-In particular from the accuracy we can derive the error rate in order to enable a direct comparsion with the benchmark model below.
+From these metrics we can derive both the error rate and per digit error rate in order to enable a direct comparsion with the benchmark model below.
 It should be mentioned that some of these metrics are typically used in problems of binary classifaction, but can be generalised for an arbitrary number of classes[6].
 This is covered in more detail in the "Metrics" section.

 I propose using a SVM classifier to train a solution that, with a reasonable